-- Be aware of, understand, and correctly employ those recognized methods and techniques that are necessary to produce a credible appraisal. - Not commit a substantial error of omission or commission that significantly affects the conclusions. - Clearly and accurately set forth the appraisal and report in a manner that will not be misleading. - Not render appraisal services in a careless or negligent manner by making a series of errors that, although individually might not significantly affect the results of an appraisal, in the aggregate affects the credibility of those results. - Contain sufficient information to enable the intended users to understand the report. - Contain effective date of the report. - Contain the report date. - Identify the intended user of the report. - Identify the intended use of the appraiser's opinions and conclusions. - Contain a non-generic scope of work that is specific to the project being studied. - Contain necessary extraordinary assumptions and hypothetical conditions. - State the definition of market rent and its source. - Contain copies of appropriate certifications.
+- Be aware of, understand, and correctly employ those recognized methods and techniques that are necessary to produce a credible appraisal. - Not commit a substantial error of omission or commission that significantly affects the conclusions.
+Clearly and accurately set forth the appraisal and report in a manner that will not be misleading. - Not render appraisal services in a careless or negligent manner by making a series of errors that, although individually might not significantly affect the results of an appraisal, in the aggregate affects the credibility of those results. - Contain sufficient information to enable the intended users to understand the report. - Contain effective date of the report. - Contain the report date. - Identify the intended user of the report. - Identify the intended use of the appraiser's opinions and conclusions. - Contain a non-generic scope of work that is specific to the project being studied. - Contain necessary extraordinary assumptions and hypothetical conditions. - State the definition of market rent and its source. - Contain copies of appropriate certifications.

 All photos in the report must be "first party" photographs taken by the appraiser during the site inspection.
 "Second party" photos (e.g., MLS or web page) are not allowed.
-All reports submitted to MHDC are (except the cover page) to be numerically and consecutively numbered, and the report must include a table of contents.